-A student who wishes to withdraw from a course(s) after the drop/add period may do so by having a withdrawal form completed by Admissions/Records personnel or their designated representatives.
+A student who wishes to withdraw from a course(s) after the drop/add period may do so by having a withdrawal form completed by Admissions/Records personnel.
 A student may withdraw from a course(s) after drop/add period through the last class day (prior to final exams).
 A grade of W for withdrawal will be assigned for the course.